roshansridhar/intro-to-technical-ai-safety-slides/neural_nets/slides.md

 + Compute the loss/error of the network's answer
 + *Change weights and biases to reduce the loss/error*

-# Changing the weights and biases to reduce loss/error: Gradient descent
+# Changing the weights and biases to reduce loss/error

 + So far we've been thinking of neural nets as functions from input to output with our weights as constants